winglang/wing/docs/04-reference/winglang-spec.md

 // Wing Code:
-let a = Foo(); // with default scope and id let a = Foo() in scope; // with user-defined scope let a = Foo() as "custom-id" in scope; // with user-defined scope and id let a = Foo(...) as "custom-id2" in scope; // with constructor arguments
+let a = Foo(); // with default scope and id let a = Foo() in scope; // with user-defined scope let a = new Foo() as "custom-id" in scope; // with user-defined scope and id let a = new Foo(...) as "custom-id2" in scope; // with constructor arguments
 ```

 "id" must be of type string.
 It can also be a string literal with substitution